 So I tried again with some corn starch and flour and the fritters were perfect.

 If you are not a vegan, you can skip the flour and corn starch, instead add one beaten egg to the couscous mixture after it gets cooked.

 Vegans may follow the exact recipe which I have given.

 It’s raining in Dubai today so we have perfect weather to enjoy these fritters.

-If you don’t prefer eating deep fried things, you can also use air fryer or bake them.
+If you don’t prefer eating deep-fried things, you can also use an air fryer or bake them.

 If you don’t have couscous, you can also use Bulgar wheat (daliya) and though the original recipe has used coriander leaves, I used parsley as it’s used a lot in Middle Eastern cooking and it really tasted great.

 This recipe needs very few ingredients, gets ready within 30 minutes, and tastes great.
 I love such recipes.